Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/events.md

 :::note Content moved

-This section has been moved to a dedicated [event type reference document](/reference/event-types.mdx).
+This section has been moved to a dedicated [events document](/reference/event.mdx).

 :::